bomeara/DarwinDay/docs/index.md

 # 2021: Darwin Cake Day!

+We have **three** events this year: a Biodiversity Viewing Party, a Reddit AMA, and an Evolution Bake Off.
+See below.

 **Biodiversity Viewing Party**: Friday, Feb.
 12, 6:30 - 8 pm US Eastern Time: We will all watch together the first episode of the nature documentary Our Planet, after an introduction by Dr. Laura Russo about biodiversity.
 Dr. Russo's talk is streamed [here](https://tennessee.zoom.us/j/93031218664) followed by a discussion.
 The documentary can be seen on [Netflix](https://www.netflix.com/title/80049832) and on [YouTube](https://youtu.be/GfO-3Oir-qM).
 We also embed it below:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GfO-3Oir-qM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>